mysterymath/lcc6502/Design.md

     available at various address regions.
 The compiler must produce code and data that resides in those address regions, such that the code produced can be included into an assembly program that describes the full program.

-* The register save and restore overhead for every call, even those crossing a C/assembly boundary, must be small and finite.
-This is particularly true when calling a C function from an interrupt handler.

 * The implementation must define <setjmp.h> suitable for a hosted implementation of ANSI C, though only a freestanding implementation is